Trump calls off tariffs after Mexico vows to tighten borders

 Mexican Foreign Minister Marcelo Ebrard said in Washington his team had also resisted U.S. requests to send deported Guatemalans to Mexico.
 He said he was satisfied with the deal.

-"I think it's a fair balance because they (had) more drastic ... proposals at the start and we reached some middle point," he said.
+"I think it's a fair balance because they had more drastic measures and proposals at the start and we reached some middle point," he said, emphasizing the importance to Mexico of having kept safe third country out of the deal.

+He also highlighted U.S. support in the agreement for a Mexican proposal to jointly adress underlying causes of migration from Central America.

 The asylum program to be expanded is commonly known as Remain in Mexico, and currently operates in the border cities of Tijuana, Mexicali and Ciudad Juarez.